jimohola/Visual_Servoing_project/README.md

 # Project goal
-The aim is to move a mobile robot "turtlebot3" equipped with a RGB camera to follow  path tracking to a target with minimum distance using visual servoing techniques by calculating the pose of the camera and the error.
+The aim is to move a mobile robot "turtlebot3" from a current pose to a target pose using Aruco markers for pose detection with minimum distance using visual servoing techniques by calculating the pose of the camera and the error.

  # Requirement
 - **Turtlebot3**: It is the newest generational mobile robot.
 It is a basic model to use AutoRace packages for autonomous driving on ROS.
 For this project, the TurtleBot3 Burger (with packages installed on it) was  provided by our university https://condorcet.u-bourgogne.fr/en.
 The main components are shown below: